 All Ann Arbor campus academic/educational agreements are signed by the Vice Provost for Global and Engaged Education on behalf of the Provost and the Board of Regents.
 Flint and Dearborn agreements should be signed by the appropriate Chancellor or authorized delegate.

-- Allow for processing time of six to eight weeks, including legal review, revisions and final approval.
+- Allow for processing time of at least eight weeks, including legal review, revisions and final approval.
 Processing time will be shorter for proposals that follow U-M templates.

 - Utilize standard U-M templates to facilitate faster review and signature: